jpcarvallyo/layer3Challenge/README.md

 **Missing ENV variable file** Due to this being a quick and minimal coding challenge, this repo doesn't have private variables in an env file.

-**Routing not in it's own foldres** The routes were placed all in app.js, normally I would place these routes in a directory that I would import into app so it is much cleaner.
+**Routing not in it's own folders** The routes were placed all in app.js, normally I would place these routes in a directory that I would import into app so it is much cleaner.